deepnetworkgmbh/adfToArm/docs/vsts_cicd.md

 ![Create a class library](/docs/images/cicd/01_create_proj.jpg)

 2. Install NuGet package AzureDataFactory.CICD into created class library
-3. Commit and push your changes into the repository.
+3. Commit and push your changes to the repository.
 The commit should consist of 4 files:
     * Updated solution file
     * packages.config with three NuGet packages inside: *AzureDataFactory.CICD* and dependant *Newtonsoft.Json*, *System.ValueTuple*
     * AssemblyInfo.cs of created class library